bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 The '^pt:a' directive is to save the current offset to a path named 'a'.
 The '^at:a' directive is to set the current offset so that it coincides with the first point of a path named "a".
-The value after the colon is expected to be the name of an existing path, such as 'a', or 'a[1]' for expressing the second point of path 'a'.

-The '^center' directive moves the offset point to the center of the viewport.

 The '^node:1', '^box:1', '^car:1', and '^chart:1' are each used to setup the offset so that it aligns with the location of a node, a box, a Cartesian plane, or a chart.
 For the node and box, only the x/y locations are altered.
 However, for a Cartesian plane, both the x/y locations and x/y scalings are alterd.

+The '^*:a' directive is to save the current point to path 'a'.
+Note that the current point is the coordinates expressing the last absolute or relative point encountered on the path expression.
+These coordinates are those that are not yet being applied the offset.